mmottl/lacaml/index.md

     time and are therefore extremely mature both in terms of stability and performance.

-  * LACAML interfaces most of the functions in BLAS and LAPACK (many hundreds!).
+  * Lacaml interfaces most of the functions in BLAS and LAPACK (many hundreds!).
 It supports among other things linear equations, least squares problems, eigenvalue problems, singular value decomposition (SVD), Cholesky and QR-factorization, etc.